ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 To change the password, you need to stop the {{ site.data.product.title_short }}
-service, change the password for the PostgreSQL database, run a command to change the password in the configuration file that `evmserverd` uses to access the server, and restart the {{ site.data.product.title_short }} appliance.
+service, change the password for the PostgreSQL database, run a command to change the password in the configuration file that `manageiq` uses to access the server, and restart the {{ site.data.product.title_short }} appliance.

 1. Stop the {{ site.data.product.title_short }} service: